Adaptive Framework for Failure-Aware Protocols in Fusion-Based Graph-State Generation: Evaluation

 \section{Evaluation}

 To analyze the improvement on mean first passage times with the developed algorithms we implemented a pipeline with the following steps: \begin{enumerate} \item We optionally optimize the number of edges in the graph using either the tree decomposition method from Bouchet~\cite{bouchetTrees}, or the greedy heuristic in~\cite{staudacher_reducing_2023}. \item We build a fusion network for the graph using the algorithms in~\cref{sec:generating-fusion-networks} and optionally optimize the fusion ordering. \item We generate all possible transitions by running the corresponding protocol on the initial fusion network and iterate through all succeeding states in a depth-first way.
 Optionally after each fusion failure we again optimize the fusion order. \item We build the transition matrix for a fixed fusion success probability and calculate the MFPT. \end{enumerate} We run this pipeline on both protocols for Type-I fusion with 2-qubit linear clusters and Type-II fusion with 3-qubit linear clusters as resource states.
 For each configuration, we average over ten graphs $G(m,n)$ that are randomly generated connected graphs with a fixed number of $m$ vertices and $n$ edges.
+The code used for the evaluations is available at Zenodo~\cite{staudacher_2026_18316338} allowing reproducibility and possible integration into other research projects.